Message (262)292-9600

 You don’t need to be a genius or particularly gifted with creativity in order to be a writer, any more than you need these things in order to be an engineer.
 In both cases, what you do need is a reasonable amount of intelligence, and to learn the tools of the trade, work hard, and then act.
 In the case of the writer, to act means to write.
 Now genius and creativity are wonderful qualities in an engineer or a writer, and make for superior efforts in both.
 But many engineers and writers succeed with little of either quality.
 None succeed without hard work and action.

-Opportunities to write:
+Opportunities to

-Create a web page
+Create a

 If you must do a blog, then do a blog.
 I have always considered a traditional website to be far superior to a blog for honing writing skills.
 It is also cheap.
 If you have internet access, then your provider probably has a web space included for you.
 If not, there are a number of free services out there, though most will put ads on your site.
 A paid website, with no ads, starts at around $50 a year - $1 a week.
 If you also decide to create your own domain, you will have unlimited email addresses, which you can create at will.
 Most web hosts support style sheets, comment pages, shopping carts, and various other bells and whistles.

-Comment on web sites and newspaper sites
+on web sites and newspaper sites

 Put your opinion out there.
 Others will challenge it, and you may respond in defense, or merely note how other people feel about your comments.
 This will also help you to develop a thick skin about your writing.
 You will be called a fascist, or a bleeding heart.
 You will be accused of selfishness, stupidity, dishonesty, craziness, and just about anything else.
 It might even be true; but who cares?